Trail of 100 Giants Trail Repair

 Join WildPlaces and the Sequoia Roots Corp at the Trail of 100 Giants Trail Maintenance Day!
 Help protect the Giant Sequoia National Monument as attempts to dismantle it by logging interests are happening RIGHT NOW!
 By taking direct action to improve the trail, you will be showing the world that you care and want to keep all protections of the Monument intact.

 Of course the restoration aspect hinges on a broader topic: We are showing the misinformed and greedy (aka.
 Trumpster administration and local policy wonks) as well as the entire world that dismantling and selling off Mother Nature will not pass.
 Large, connected habitat is essential for human and non-human survival and logging is absolutely not going to ensure connectivity nor is it going protect us from wildfires!

 Our trail maintenance and meadow restoration projects are on-going in the GSNM where people give their time and money to ensure solid protection.
-On August 19th from 9 am until 2 pm during National Monuments Day, we will show resistance-through-stewardship to bad decisions through the direct action of boots on the ground.
-(We are saving "boots in the ass" for a later date).
+We will show resistance-through-stewardship to bad decisions through the direct action of boots on the group.

 Trail maintenance work will occur at the Trail of 100 Giants and consist of creating "switch backs", clearing debris, revegetating open spaces, removing noxious plants, and conducting public outreach.
 Tasks are easy to moderately difficult.

 A van will be leaving 37608 Rio Vista in Springville Ca. We have room for 13.